davewsmith/jupyter-starter/README.md

     vagrant up

-Depending on various factors, this takes between 8 and 20 minutes on my laptop.
+Depending on various factors (moon, tailwind, internet provider) this takes between 8 and 20 minutes on my laptop.

 ## Running the Jupyter notebook server